GitJunyang/Night/README.md

 # Night
-This is my first git trip,just do it,you!
+This is my first git trip!